votabru/dotfiles/README.md

-# dotfiles
+# Dotfiles

-dotfiles used on a MacOS running High Sierra 10.3.3.
-Dotfiles exist for the the following applications:
+Dotfiles used on a MacOS running High Sierra 10.3.3.
+Dotfiles exist for the the
+following applications:
 * zsh (via oh my Zsh)
 * vim
 * tmux
 * Homebrew
 * git
-* pry

 ## Prerequisites
 The following software is expected to be pre-installed: